A woman holds a tray of eggs.

 Beef Cattle

-Coffee & Cacao
+Coffee and Cacao

 Dairy